Like on the Titanic

 A fairly archaic reaction, which of course does not necessarily meet the requirements of the situation.
 But our big brain likes to be lord of the situation (even if it is hardly involved in the stress reaction), and quickly finds many good arguments, the others and ourselves explain that we do the best and most reasonable.

-In addition, even when we are riding a dead horse or sinking with our ship ... stress also tends to overestimate the status quo and to overestimate the dangers that change could bring.
+Even if we are currently riding a dead horse or going under with our ship ...
+Stress also means that we generally rate the status quo as rather safe and tend to overestimate dangers that could bring about change.

 Do not panic!